St1o/crrytposystem_McEliece/README.md

 The ***McEliece cryptosystem*** is an asymmetric encryption algorithm that allows you to work with linear (***n***, ***k***) codes that correct ***t*** errors.

 In this work, the message is divided into 4 bits (those *k=4*), then encrypted, and a new 7-bit (those *n=7*) message is obtained.
 The message is sent over the pipe and an error is randomly added.
 On the opposite side, the algorithm is decrypted.

+P.S.
 More details - [Wiki](https://en.wikipedia.org/wiki/McEliece_cryptosystem)

 ## Run